AJaszcz/SDVDs-Sonar-Drowned-Victim-Datasets/README.md

 ## Citation
 Please use the following placeholder citation until the paper is published:

-Your Name (2024).
-"Dataset Title."
-Version 1.0.
+A. Jaszcz, et. al (2024).
+"SDVDs: Sonar Drowned Victim Datasets for image segmentation purposes" Version 1.0.
 Available at: https://github.com/AJaszcz/SDVDs-Sonar-Drowned-Victim-Datasets

 Once the associated paper is published, we will update this citation information.